PeoplesFootballExp/Peoples-Football-Experience/README.md

 The source code for the game will always be **open source** under the **GNU General Public License v3.0**.
 Some things, such as assets and documentation/wiki are under different licences.

-By contributing, you agree that your work will be distributed under the project’s open-source license (see `LICENSE.md` file).
+By contributing, you agree that your work will be distributed under the project’s open-source license (see [License](LICENSE.md).
 This ensures the project remains **free, open, and community-powered project** for everyone.

 ## ❤️ 10.
 Credits & Acknowledgements